 - The wrongful death of a loved one if your family member suffered a fatal injury, including medical bills, funeral and burial expenses, and survivor’s pain and suffering

 If necessary, our attorneys can take your case to civil court to get the compensation you need.
 However, keep in mind that while there is no time limit for reaching an insurance settlement, you have a set time window for taking legal action.
-According to Florida Statutes § 95.11, you have four years to file a personal injury case and two years to file a wrongful death lawsuit.
+According to Florida Statutes § 95.11, you have four years to file a Fort Lauderdale personal injury lawsuit and two years to file a Fort Lauderdale wrongful death lawsuit.

 Pedestrians Are Also at Risk for Hit-and-Run Accidents